10-Year-Old Girl Sexually Assaulted By Five Men – Police Admit To Mishandling The Case, Leaving Offenders Free

 Chicago Police released the following statement Monday:

 “ The Chicago Police Department is deeply concerned with the unacceptable delays of this investigation and is conducting a complete audit of the lead detective’s work, including an investigation into any violations of the Department’s investigatory policies and procedures.
 Immediately upon learning of the concerns regarding this investigation, the case was reassigned to a new detective, and the offender was promptly arrested on Friday, March 12 and charged with predatory criminal sexual assault of a victim under 13 on Saturday, March 13.
-The additional cases remain under investigation, pending the return of forensic results from the Illinois State Police Forensics Lab.MORE NEWS: Another Light Pole Falls In The Loop -- How Does This Keep On Happening?
+The additional cases remain under investigation, pending the return of forensic results from the Illinois State Police Forensics Lab.MORE NEWS: Chicago Weather: Remember When We Saw The 80s In March Nine Years Ago This Week?

 “We must remain steadfast in ensuring that all victims, especially children that have been subjected to criminal sexual assault, receive the proper protections and services immediately following and throughout the criminal investigation.
 We are revisiting our policies and practices, in addition to meeting with advocates, to prevent any unnecessary investigative delays from happening again.
 We must do better. ”